juju/docs/src/en/howto-updateseries.md

 #### Let Juju know of the upgraded machines and agents

-Once all machines and agents have been updated inform Juju of this fact.
+Once all machines and agents have been updated we need to inform Juju of this fact.
 Here we refer to our example machine with an ID of '1':

 ```bash
 juju update-series 1 xenial